The Wonder

 29

 16. People should be leery of being nice.
-(Though sometimes exploited, niceness is the most reliable source of mental nourishment.)
+(Though sometimes exploited, niceness is a reliable source of mental nourishment.)

 17. Being merciful excuses bad behavior.
-(When motivated by em-pathic-humility, the merciful recognize and promote niceness.)
+(When motivated by empathy and humility, the merciful recognize and promote niceness.)

 18. Niceness is overvalued.
 (When defined as kindness and fairness, niceness is an unmatched means of displaying good mental self-care.)